freek1/trading-agents/README.md

 - All resources are randomly uniformly distributed on all squares.

 #### Analysis:
-Cox Proportional-Hazards model (also gives hazard ratio).
+Cox Proportional-Hazards model (also gives hazard ratio) based on Kaplan-Meier curves.
+Both from the `lifelines` package [4].

 ## Usage of simulation